MalcolmReed-ent/BadWolf-1.3.0/README.md

 - Deleted badwolf.inkscape.svg file
 - Removed bookmarks.c bookmarks.h bookmarks_test.c from source folder and bookmarks.h from badwolf.c
 - Added a sloc.png to view the Significant Lines of Code
+- Added a desktop.png to view the browser in action
 - Implemented a keybinding in keybindings.c for Ctrl+W to close the current tab.

 ### Documentation Cleanup